-He gave the dog a pat and Rufus wagged his tail.
-'He is in old dog now, but once he worked as a Mountain Search and Rescue dog.'

-'It's a dog that is specially trained to help rescuers search for people who are lost or hurt on a mountain,'
+He gave the dog a pat and Rufus wagged his tall.
+'He is an old dog now, but once he worked as a Mountain Scarch and Rescue dog.'
+'What's a Mountain Search and Rescue dog, Mr Clark?' asked Simon.
+'It's a dog that is specially trained to help rescuers search for people who are koto thrut on a mountain.'

 explained Mr Clark.
 "Why do they use dogs to rescue people?" asked Sarah.

-"Dogs move much faster than people so they can find people more quickly.
-They also use their senses.
-They hav a very good sense of smell and can track the smell of a person over a long distance," answered Mr Clark.

-Told lauks help to recue lots of people on the monutain? a declaration.
+"Dogs move much faster than people so they can find people more quicks", They also use their senses.
+They have a very good sense of smell and can track the smell of a person over a long distance, "asswered Mr Clark.
+"Did Bufus help to rescue lots of people on the mountain?" aved Sarah.